datovy-edam/Edam.Data.Catalog/Edam.Data.CatalogDb/README.md

 - A Data (File) is a child of an Item and will hold the binary blob.

-The Catalog requires that a Connection String is made available to connect to the target databse.
+The Catalog requires that a Connection String is made available to connect to the target database.
 Currently only SQL Client has been tested.

-Try the component by running the provided Test Catalog class / methods.
+Try the component by running the provided Test Catalog various class / methods.
+The tests also shows how to get a Catalog Service instance, query files, store data, and build a Tree.

+The (separete) "CatalogModel" component library contains a class to help in building a Catalog Tree (see CatalogTreeBuilder) that could be used in Blazor UI libraries to visualize the Tree.